NativeScript/docs-v7/modules.md

 + [ui/panels/wrap-panel](./ApiReference/ui/wrap-panel/HOW-TO.md) - contains the WrapPanel class, which is used to place child elements at sequential positions from left to the right and then "wrap" the lines of children from top to the bottom.

 # Widgets
-+ ui/content-view - represents a View that has a single child - content.
 + [ui/page](./ApiReference/ui/page/HOW-TO.md) - contains the Page class, which represents a logical unit for navigation inside a Frame.
-+ ui/frame - contains the Frame class, which represents the logical View unit that is responsible for navigation within an application.
++ [ui/frame](./ApiReference/ui/frame/HOW-TO.md) - contains the Frame class, which represents the logical View unit that is responsible for navigation within an application.
 + [ui/activity-indicator](./ApiReference/ui/activity-indicator/HOW-TO.md) - contains the ActivityIndicator class, which represents a widget for showing that something is currently busy.
 + [ui/button](./ApiReference/ui/button/HOW-TO.md) - contains the Button class, which represents a standard button widget.
 + [ui/label](./ApiReference/ui/label/HOW-TO.md) - contains the Label class, which represents a standard label widget.